zaracooper/blog/content/posts/go-module-tidbits.md

 **ii.
 A time portion**: this is the timestamp of when the pseudo-version was created and is used to compare two pseudo-versions to determine which is the most recent.

 **iii.
-A commit hash**: this is the underlying commit of the updated version of the dependency you'd like to use.
+A commit hash**: this is the underlying commit that marks the changes in the dependency that you'd like to use.

 Here's an illustration of what a pseudo-version looks like: